agsh/onvif/README.md

   - ptz

-See more detailed information at http://www.onvif.org/ver10/media/wsdl/media.wsdl
+See more detailed information at http://www.onvif.org/ver10/media/wsdl/media.wsdl After cam initialisation we can run several ONVIF commands.
 There are several common methods that work without credentials.
-Here are they: `getSystemDateAndTime`
+Here are they: `getSystemDateAndTime`.

+### getSystemDateAndTime(callback)
+Returns an object with camera DateTime

+And with credentials (with passed `username` and `password` in object):

+### getVideoSources